 The Board has adopted the Dream Finders Homes, Inc. Related Party Transaction Policy (the "Related Party Transaction Policy") in writing, which provides that our executive officers, directors, holders of more than 5% of any class of our voting securities and any member of the immediate family of, and any entity affiliated with, any of the foregoing persons are not permitted to enter into a related party transaction with us without the prior consent of our Audit Committee, or other independent members of the Board in the event it is inappropriate for our Audit Committee to review such transaction due to a conflict of interest.
 In addition, any member of our Audit Committee who is a related person with respect to a transaction under review is not permitted to participate in the deliberations or vote on approval or ratification of such transaction.
 Any request for us to enter into a transaction with an executive officer, director or holder of more than 5% of any class of our voting securities, or any of their immediate family members or affiliates, in which the amount involved exceeds \$120,000 must first be presented to our Audit Committee for review, consideration and approval.

+Transactions related to home sales, mortgage and title services pursuant to Company policy-see "Home Sales, Mortgage Lending and Title Services to Related Persons" below-do not require review and approval.
 In approving or rejecting any such proposal, our Audit Committee considers the relevant facts and circumstances available and deemed relevant to our Audit Committee, including whether the transaction is on terms no less favorable than terms generally available to an unaffiliated third party under the same or similar circumstances and the extent of the related party's interest in the transaction.

-Notwithstanding the foregoing, as further discussed below, the Related Party Transaction Policy provides that we may enter into land acquisition and/or financing transactions with DF Capital, any funds managed by DF Capital and any other joint venture that meets the preapproved transaction criteria established from time to time by our Audit Committee, and that such transaction shall be deemed to have been approved by our Audit Committee.
-If any proposed transaction involving the Company, on the one hand, and DF Capital or any funds managed by DF Capital, on the other hand, does not meet the preapproved transaction criteria established by our Audit Committee, then our Audit Committee would be required to review such transaction as required by the Related Party Transaction Policy.
+Notwithstanding the foregoing, the Related Party Transaction Policy provides that we may enter into land acquisition and/or financing transactions with DF Capital Management, LLC ("DF Capital"), any funds managed by DF Capital and any other joint venture that meets the preapproved transaction criteria established from time to time by our Audit Committee, and that such transaction shall be deemed to have been approved by our Audit Committee.